UCL-ARC/Mutein/Documents/yamlmake.md

 ## YAMLmake overview

-The following outline of YAMLmake assumes some knowledge of bash.
+The following outline of YAMLmake assumes some knowledge of bash to understand the details of the commands being run.

 YAMLmake runs a YAML pipeline file containing a list of *actions* from top to bottom executing each one in the order encountered, taking account of *includes* and *modules*.
+Command line options allow jumping to run a specific action(s).
 A configuration state is also maintained as a hierachical tree of nested lists, dictionaries and strings which is modified everytime a *config* item is encountered in the pipeline.
 For example:

 ```
   - include: "base_config.yml"